fluencyk/env-com/README.md

 Adjust connection handling for unpredictable simultaneous requests in networked nodes [2022-02-21 11:53:04] Update standby content rotation logic for efficient multi-node coverage [2022-02-21 13:11:19] N/A [2022-02-21 17:31:30]
+Revise interaction module to support new input gestures and adaptive screen layouts [2022-02-21 18:13:04]